dlikhten/filtered-collection/README.md

 it should be all set up and ready to run.

 I also included a .rvmrc file incase you have rvm installed.

+# Contributing

+Please, do not contribute without a spec.
+Being tested is critically important to this project, as it's a framework level component, and so it's failure will be damn hard to detect.

+Also, no tab characters, 2 spaces only.
+Minifiers can handle this stuff for you.